go-recordkeeper/go-recordkeeper/deploy/README.md

 # goban-deploy

-TODO this has all been subtly changed by the monorepo migration, none of it is entirely true.
+Everything needed to actually deploy the app.

+I only plan on very light usage, so the app is deployed using docker-compose on a Raspberry Pi.

 ## Building

+There are two major components that are deployed: the server application, and the static assets.
+Static assets include the bundled web app, the Django admin console, and the blog.

-Building the web app takes a disastrously long time on a raspberry pi, so you should build static assets on a dev machine and commit dist to the repo:
+Building the static assets takes a disastrously long time on a raspberry pi, so instead they are build on a dev machine and committed to the repo:
 ```
-git submodule update --remote
 ./build.sh
 git add dist
 git commit
 ```

+You can also build specific parts using `build-blog.sh`, `build-django.sh`, and `build-vue.sh`.

 ## First deploy
 ```
-git submodule init
-git submodule update --remote
 ./generate-secret-key.sh
 docker-compose build
 docker-compose run django ./manage.py migrate